Miles Sanders: 2021

 While Sanders started off as the team's feature back, the offense began to focus on passing the ball more, which led to Sanders spending more time on the bench.
 Through the first six games, Sanders had a combined total of 57 carries for 270 yards and no touchdowns.
 In the team's week 7 matchup against the Las Vegas Raiders, Sanders suffered a sprained ankle.
 This injury forced Sanders to miss three weeks of action.
-He returned in time for the team's week 11 showdown with the New Orleans Saints.
+He returned in time for the team's week 11 showdown with the Saints.
 Sanders stepped back into a large role in the week 13 game against the New York Jets, as he carried the ball a season high 24 times for 120 yards.
 In week 15 against the Washington Football Team, Sanders recorded a season high 131 yards rushing on 18 carries.
 His hot streak came to an end during the Eagles' week 16 matchup against the New York Giants, Sanders broke a bone in his hand, which forced him to miss the final two games of the regular season.
 In the 2021 season, Sanders recorded 137 carries for 754 rushing yards and 26 receptions for 158 yards across 12 games.

 2022

-In Week 4, Sanders ran for 134 yards and two touchdowns, helping the Eagles move to 4-0 on the season during a 29-21 win over the Jacksonville Jaguars.
-In Week 12, Sanders rushed for a then-season high 143 yards and two touchdowns on 21 carries in a 40-34 win over the Green Bay Packers and topped that two weeks later with 144 yards and two touchdowns on just 17 carries in a 48-22 win over the New York Giants.
+In Week 4, Sanders ran for 134 yards and two touchdowns, helping the Eagles move to 4–0 on the season during a 29–21 win over the Jacksonville Jaguars.
+In Week 12, Sanders rushed for a then-season high 143 yards and two touchdowns on 21 carries in a 40–34 win over the Green Bay Packers and topped that two weeks later with 144 yards and two touchdowns on just 17 carries in a 48–22 win over the Giants.
 Sanders finished the 2022 season ranked among the league's top 10 in carries, rushing yards, and rushing touchdowns; his 1,269 yards were 5th most in the league, while his 259 carries and 11 touchdowns both ranked 8th.

-Sanders rushed 17 times for 90 yards in the Eagles' 38-7 win over the New York Giants in the Divisional Round.
-In the NFC Championship Game against the San Francisco 49ers, Sanders rushed for two touchdowns in the 31-7 win.
-In Super Bowl LVII, Sanders had seven carries for 16 yards in the Eagles 38-35 loss to the Kansas City Chiefs.
+Sanders rushed 17 times for 90 yards in the Eagles' 38–7 win over the New York Giants in the Divisional Round.
+In the NFC Championship Game against the San Francisco 49ers, Sanders rushed for two touchdowns in the 31–7 win.
+In Super Bowl LVII, Sanders had seven carries for 16 yards in the Eagles 38–35 loss to the Kansas City Chiefs.